Yagiz2873/Changing-The-Background-Color/README.md

 ## Some Images From The Application

-- The First Picture Before Pressing The Button(The Default Color)
+- The First Picture Before Pressing The Button(The Default Background Color)

 ![IMG_1929](https://user-images.githubusercontent.com/43166866/137581342-70974732-be0b-40c9-96ee-6a9efafd748a.JPG)